What Does the Bible Say About the Evil Eye?

 10. Proverbs 23:7 – “For as he thinketh in his heart, so is he: ‘Eat and drink,’ saith he to thee; but his heart is not with thee.”
 This further emphasizes the theme of insincerity and stinginess associated with the evil eye.

-See also What Does the Bible Say About Animals Going to Heaven?
+See also What Does the Bible Say About Criticism?

 These verses collectively depict the ‘evil eye’ as a metaphor for envy, stinginess, and a begrudging spirit, contrasting it with the virtues of generosity, sincerity, and goodwill, which are highly valued in biblical teachings.